 Investing in buy-to-let properties

 Are you a buy-to-let investor?
 If so, you’re most likely to own properties near to where you live.
+But there are buy to let hotspots that will give you a better return.

 If you choose your own tenants and manage your own portfolio, then investing in nearby property makes sense.
 You’re on hand if anything goes wrong, it’s easier to build up good relationships with local service companies and you don’t have to travel far to interview new tenants.